 You can only join the EPIC 10 week course if you have an offer for a UAL main course starting in academic year 2019/20.
 You must meet the language entry requirements for the EPIC 10 week course.
 If you do not meet the entry requirements, please contact the Language Centre (firstname.lastname@example.org) for information on alternative English courses.

 Unlike Presessional courses, EPIC courses require you to provide evidence that you were unable to join a Presessional course for 2019 entry.
-We only accept evidence for reasons listed in the EPIC 10 week Additional Entry Criteria document.
-Please refer to this document to determine whether you will be able to provide acceptable evidence.
+We only accept evidence for reasons listed in the EPIC 10 week Additional Entry Criteria (PDF 66KB).
+Please refer to this criteria to determine whether you will be able to provide acceptable evidence.

 To apply for the EPIC 10 week course, you must also have the following:

 - A conditional offer to study an undergraduate or postgraduate course at UAL

 - A need to improve your English level by 1.0 IELTS band equivalents (if you need to improve by only 0.5 IELTS band equivalents, you should consider applying for the EPIC 6 week course instead.

 - A valid 4-skills English test result, which you must provide on application to EPIC – we do not accept UK degree qualifications on entry to Presessional as a degree qualification does not confirm English level in reading, writing, listening and speaking.